 Conference Organizing

-Democracy and Europe’s 20th Century: Cultural and Intellectual Histories: An International Workshop at the Humboldt-Universität zu Berlin, May 10-11, 2013 (program)
+Democracy and Europe’s 20th Century: Cultural and Intellectual Histories: An International Workshop, Humboldt-Universität zu Berlin, May 10-11, 2013

 HST 110.
 European Union: History of an Ongoing Project

 HST 201.
-Historical Methods and Skills: Weimar Germany
+Methods and Skills: Weimar Germany: Politics, Culture, Modernity

 HST 338.
-Power, Culture, and Thought in Europe: The Modern Era
+Power, Culture, and Thought in Modern Europe

 HST 483.
 Seminar: Intellectuals and Politics in 20th-Century Europe